ispoljari/ispoljari/README.md

 Some interesting facts about me:

 - 💻 Working as a **Javascript Developer** for **[Comsysto Reply](https://comsystoreply.de/)**
-- 🌱 I’m currently taking a deep dive into FP with JS and Node.js
+- 🌱 I’m currently taking a deep dive into FP with JS and "vanilla" Node.js.
 - 💬 Feel free to ask me anything about Javascript / Typescript / Node.js
 - 📫 How to reach me: [@ivanspoljaric](https://www.linkedin.com/in/ivan-špoljarić-2206a184)
 - ⚡ Fun fact: Bears.
 Beets.
 Battlestar Galactica.